2014 American immigration crisis: Societal Causes

 Organized crime and drug-related violence in these countries have also increased danger for their citizens.
 Since the 1980s, Colombian smugglers have used Central America, specifically Honduras, as a corridor to the United States.
 Children in schools are forced to smuggle drugs.
 Drug trafficking has taken over these countries! as waves of gangsters were deported from the United States in the 90s.
 Gangs like MS-13 have grown in size and power.
-Young children are the most vulnerable! as gangsters will offer the choice of working for them or leaving.
+Young children are the most vulnerable as gangsters will offer the choice of working for them or leaving.
 The presence of Mexican cartels has been a feature of illegal drug trade in Guatemala, where law enforcement presence is sparse and there is plenty of open land where planes smuggling cocaine can easily land.
 In the Northern Triangle (Honduras, Guatemala, El Salvador), studies have shown that 19 out of 20 murders will not result in prosecution.

 In addition to violence and crime, food shortages and malnutrition continue to plague the region.
 It is estimated that half of Guatemalan children are chronically malnourished, resulting in stunted growth and eventually death.
 While these countries have some of the greatest potential for economic growth, inequality and general incompetency by the government has left these issues either underserved or unaddressed completely.

+Governmental Causes

+To start the asylum process, an immigrant child must fill out and apply at their consulate with a N-400 form to apply for naturalization, which includes a processing fee and civics test.
+After completing processing interviews to determine priority designation, a child undergoing American naturalization must complete form DS-260 in order to apply for an immigrant visa and/or alien registration.
+By the time the naturalization process has been completed it will have taken on average 18–24 months, though in the last 5 years this has been brought down to an average of 10.2 months.

+The William Wilberforce Trafficking Victims Protection Reauthorization Act, a 2008 law intended to protect victims of human trafficking, prevented the immediate deportation of unaccompanied children from Central America.
+In addition to requiring that the government provide each child with legal representation and hold hearings on their case, the law also requires that children be released to family members or cared for by the Office of Refugee Resettlement in the "least restrictive" accommodations possible while their case winds through the courts.
+The large backlog of cases meant many children would wait several years before receiving their first hearing, and many more before their cases were fully adjudicated, during which they would be allowed to remain in the United States.
+The understanding that they would be allowed to remain in the U.S. indefinitely prompted more children to follow.
+It has also been suggested that some of the new arrivals incorrectly believed that they would be allowed to apply for DACA, a 2012 policy that offers protection from deportation for certain undocumented immigrants who were brought to the U.S. as children.